Referee Development Program

 Email: [email protected]

-Rich first certified as a USSF Referee in 1990 and became a State Referee Emeritus in 2005.
+Rich has been involved in Referee programs in Kansas since 1985.
+Rich first certified as a USSF Referee in 1990.
 In addition to being a Referee, he is a certified State Instructor, State Assessor, and Assignor.
-Rich is a member of the Kansas State Referee Committee.
+Rich is a member of the Kansas State Referee Committee and has been a part of this organization since its inception.